What to tell staff

 Businesses that need workers can also use the portal to connect with those looking for work.

 Apprentices and trainees

-If you are an apprentice or trainee, contact the Australian Apprenticeship Support Network (AASN) to get help and advice.
+If you're an apprentice or trainee, contact the Australian Apprenticeship Support Network (AASN) to get help and advice.

-For more information, go to the AASN website.
+For more information, go to the GTNT Group website.

-The Australian Government Department of Home Affairs is reviewing working hours and other requirements for working visa holders including skilled migration workers.
+The Australian Government's Department of Home Affairs is reviewing working hours and other requirements for working visa holders including skilled migration workers.

-Find out more on the Department of Home Affairs website.
+Find out more on the Australian Government's Department of Home Affairs website.

 Permanent visa holders

-If you are a visa holder on a permanent visa, for example, a Regional Sponsored Migration Scheme visa (subclass 187), you are eligible for Centrelink payments such as the Jobseeker Allowance.
+If you're a visa holder on a permanent visa, for example, a Regional Sponsored Migration Scheme visa (subclass 187), you're eligible for Centrelink payments such as the Jobseeker Allowance.

 Some waiting periods have been waived.